kanata-05/SCP-API/README.md

 ## Process
 Create Scraper and get the information (Complete)
-Create the site and upload the files (Being worked upon)
+Create the site and upload the files (Complete)
 Create the API (Being worked upon)

 ### Documentation